ingerjm0/hifi-docs-review/02.explore/04.travel/docs.md

     category: docs
 ---

 High Fidelity is made up of many virtual places that let you participate in activities and interact with the people around you.
-Many of thsee places are beautifully detailed worlds that are interesting to explore at any time, while others were built to host events and engage with the people around you.
+Many of these places are beautifully detailed worlds that are interesting to explore at any time, while others were built to host events and engage with the people around you.

 * [GOTO App](#goto-app)
 * [Visit a Friend](#visit-a-friend)